tModLoader/tModLoader/PortingNotes_1.4.5.md

 - MountID.Sets.DoesNotOverrideLegFrames seems like something a lot of modded mounts might want to use.
 (All other new MountID.Sets sets as well)
 - BuffID.IsAnNPCWhipDebuff, which tModLoader renamed to IsATagBuff, has changed a lot.
 Need to document the new behavior.
 Do we want to revert the name change?
 Also CanBeRemovedByNetMessage docs are now wrong.
 - ProjectileID.Sets.HeldProjDoesNotUsePlayerGfxOffY removed.
 How has this been fixed?
 I thought it wouldn't be fixed in vanilla.
-- ProjectileID.Sets.DontAttachHideToAlpha removed.
-What replaced it?
-Is it usesOwnerLight?
-Update Projectile.hide docs as well.
 - Need to determine if hooks need to act on ModItem or WorldItem.
 For example: `ItemIO.SendModData(item3, writer);`
   - `public EntityGlobalsEnumerator<TGlobal> Enumerate(IEntityWithGlobals<TGlobal> entity) => new(ForType(entity.Type), entity);` doesn't work as-is for hooks that are now WorldItem.
 I've changed them to `.Enumerate(item.inner)`, but I'm not positive what design we want for these hooks now.
 (WorldItem points to Item, but Item doesn't point to WorldItem.)
 - The number3 parameter of the SyncEquipment message seems to have changed meaning.
 Docs needed.